 © Florian Spring

-I am currently a full-time research fellow at the World Intellectual Property Organization (WIPO) working in the department for economics and data analytics, and a PhD candidate in economics at the University of Neuchâtel.
-My overall research interests lie in topics related to intellectual property rights, innovation, applied econometrics and creative industries.Â
+I am currently a full-time researcher at the World Intellectual Property Organization (WIPO) in the Economics and Data Analysis Department.
+I hold a Ph.D. in Economics from the University of Neuchâtel.
+My general research interests lie in topics related to intellectual property rights, innovation, applied econometrics and creative industries.

-World Intellectual Property Organization (NB), 34, chemin des Colombettes, CH-1211 Geneva.Â
+World Intellectual Property Organization (NB), 34, chemin des Colombettes, CH-1211 Geneva.

 University of Neuchâtel, Institute of Economic Research, A.-L. Breguet 2, CH-2000, Neuchâtel, Switzerland.